dacrands/nyt-api-api/README.md

 ### Development
-Flask comes with a development server built-in,we just need to set an environment varibale
+Flask comes with a development server built-in,we just need to activate it by running the following:
 ```bash
 $ export FLASK_DEBUG=1
 ```